all-of-us/workbench/README.md

 When the api is deployed, you'll be able to access it at https://VERSION-dot-api-dot-PROJECT.appspot.com.
 If you specify --promote, it will be the main API code served out of https://api-dot-PROJECT.appspot.com.
 Likewise, see https://VERSION-public-api-dot-PROJECT.appspot.com for the public API changes.
+Aside from releases, this command can be used to test a topic branch in the shared test project before submitting.
+If possible, push to a version with your own username and --no-promote.

 To deploy your local UI code to a given AppEngine project, in the ui